-World Relief Durham works with local church and community partners to resettle these new arrivals, assisting them as they learn a new language, adjust to a new culture, and pursue employment, education and other opportunities in our community.
+Some refugees are invited by the U.S. government to make another life-changing move: to rebuild their lives in the U.S. World Relief works with local church and wider community partners to resettle these new arrivals, assisting them as they learn a new language, adjust to a new culture, and pursue employment, education, and other opportunities in our community.

 Once refugees have been offered the chance to start their lives over here in the U.S., local agencies like World Relief prepare themselves and their community to welcome these new neighbors.
 Even before a new family or individual arrives, World Relief is already working to anticipate major health needs, locate an apartment, and start building community support for the new family.
 When refugees step off the plane, we want people at the airport to greet them, letting them know from the very beginning that they are not unwanted but valued and loved members of this community.